tinko26/ao/docs/modules/alloc.md

 bool ao_release(void * ptr);
 ```

 The behavior of this function is undefined, if the memory block has been deallocated previously.
-Therefore, ownership of a memory block of should be relinquished only, if it has been taken previously by the same thread of execution by calling `ao_acquire()` or `ao_retain()`, respectively.
+Therefore, ownership of a memory block should be relinquished only, if it has been taken previously by the same thread of execution by calling `ao_acquire()` or `ao_retain()`, respectively.

 The `ao_retain()` function increments the reference count of a memory block, which means, that the calling thread of execution (once again) takes ownership thereof.